xikodev/timesheriff/README.md

-# TimeChief
+# TimeSheriff

-**TimeChief** is a lightweight, privacy-conscious Discord bot that helps users manage and view timezones — perfect for global communities, study groups, and gaming guilds.
+**TimeSheriff** is a lightweight, privacy-conscious Discord bot that helps users manage and view timezones — perfect for global communities, study groups, and gaming guilds.

 > ⚠️ All user data is private.
 No analytics, no tracking.
 Users can remove their data at any time using `/deleteinfo`.